-NOTE: Make sure your Last Name, and First Name are on all the documents and that the names are also what you use as your name in the application.
+Names: Make sure your First and Last Names are on all the documents and that the names are also what you use as your name in the application.

-The School of Computing prefers higher English proficiency scores than the university.
-However, should you have a lower score as long as your score is above the university minimum, your application will be considered fully.
+The School of Computing prefers higher English proficiency scores than the minimal university requirement for admission.
+However, should you have a lower score, as long as your score is above the university minimum, your application will be considered fully.

 Please e-mail all your financial support documents and the bio-page of your passport in one e-mail to firstname.lastname@example.org.
 (Hard copies will not be needed.)

 Your application will be considered for financial aid if you select this in the application, however, all students not funded will need to provide these financial documents, and to avoid delays in issuing visas, it’s advisable to have these documents in place early.

 - A financial statement showing a minimum.
 The funds should be liquid (available within very short notice), and the account must have been in the applicant’s name (or in the support person’s name who is signing the affidavit of support) for at least six months.
 Do take currency fluctuations into account.
 (Costs are subject to change.)
 Read an estimate of Graduate expenses.
 The financial documents can only be six months old by the time of the I-20 issuance.